 The MProp is a 2-year programme.
 The first year is coursework, and the second year comprises a research thesis that demonstrates a command of appropriate theory and analytical techniques relevant to the study of property issues.

-Faculty of Creative Arts and Industries
+Creative Arts and Industries

 The Faculty of Creative Arts and Industries is where creative, artistic and professional innovation thrives.
 Our programmes reflect our commitment to inter and trans-disciplinarity, collaboration and entrepreneurship.